-The Montana Dietetic Internship offers two tracks.
+The Montana Dietetic Internship offers two pathways.
 Visit the links below to learn more.

 Non-Degree Graduate Dietetic Internship (DI) - 7 slots available in 2024-25 for applicants with DPD Verification and MS degree

 Visit our Program Costs Page for information on estimated tuition and fees, financial aid, and scholarship opportunities.